Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: History of SSL in Statistics

 As it can be shown that both $|h_1|$ and $|h_2|$ are always less than one, it follows from (\ref{eq:8}) that the expected error rate of $\hR_{\rm PC}^{(k)}$ decreases after each iteration and converges to the optimal error rate $\Phi(-{\textstyle\frac{1}{2}}\Delta)$, as $k \rightarrow \infty$.

-McLachlan (1977) considered the above approach to estimating the linear discriminant function in the case where the number of unclassified feature vectors was small rather than very large.
+\citet{M77} considered the above approach to estimating the linear discriminant function in the case where the number of unclassified feature vectors was small rather than very large.
 The idea was to weight the estimates of the class means based on the unclassified data with those based on the classified data.
 That is, the class estimates based on the classified data were distinguished in importance from those based on the unclassified data by the introduction of a weighting factor.
 But it is preferable to weight each feature vector individually as to whether it is unclassified or not, which is able to be achieved with the application of the EM algorithm which appeared also in 1977.

-More recently, a process called termed fractional supervised classification (FSC) was proposed whereby the likelihoods $L_{\rm C}$ and $L_{\rm UC}$ were weighted by a single weighting factor (Vrbik and McNicholas, 2015; Gallaugher and McNicholas, 2019).
-The reader is referred to McLachlan and Ahfock (2021) for some simulations on the FSC approach where the estimated rule is applied to data subsequent to the partially classified training sample.
+More recently, a process called termed fractional supervised classification (FSC) was proposed whereby the likelihoods $L_{\rm C}$ and $L_{\rm UC}$ were weighted by a single weighting factor \citep{vm15,gm19}.
+The reader is referred to \citet{MA21} for some simulations on the FSC approach where the estimated rule is applied to data subsequent to the partially classified training sample.